mwxiong/guides/dev/2014-04-09-animations.md

 ## <a name="physics">Physics Transitions</a>

-The limitation of tween transitions is that they are a discrete 30 collection set.
+The limitation of tween transitions is that they are a discrete set of 30.
 Sometimes what is needed is a continuum of curves.
 For instance, when coding a scrollview, you want to scroll based on the velocity of the user input, which can be any number.
 A tween will never be able to accommodate this.